tusharsadhwani/yen/README.md

 $ yen create venv -p 3.11
 Downloading 3.11.5 ━━━━━━━━━━━━━━━━━━━━━━━━━ 100.0% • 17.4/17.4 MB • 12.4 MB/s • 0:00:00
 Created venv with Python 3.11.5 ✨

+By default the python-installation will be done in ~/.yen_pythons.
+You can change this location by setting a different path using the environment variable `YEN_PYTHONS_PATH`.

 $ source venv/bin/activate